 There are a few places in and around Marrakech where people can go to enjoy some beauty and serenity, but none of them are as historically fascinating and as beautiful as Agdal Gardens.

-One can literally spend hours and hours strolling around in the vast and fragrant groves of oranges, figs, olives, pomegranates, apricots and lemons.
+The gardens may not be one of the most popular Morocco tourist attractions, but you can literally spend hours and hours strolling around in the vast and fragrant groves of oranges, figs, olives, pomegranates, apricots and lemons.

 The vast groves are irrigated with water which is supplied from a number of ponds, the biggest of which is called the Tank of Health.
 The only buildings located in the gardens are two pavilions, one of which once served as a harem, and it is located next to the Tank of Health.

 Agdal Gardens – From Creation to the Present Day

 The creation of Agdal Gardens was started in 1157 by an Almohad Caliph called Abd al-Mu’min who reigned from 1130 to 1163.

 The name “Agdal” is derived from the Berber language, and means “Walled Meadow” which is quite interesting because there were initially no walls surrounding the gardens.